-- 4.2 The implementation of the IFP on Environmental Law should follow the recommended timeline in Annex IV. - 4.3 During the implementation of the IFP, the Network shall focus on: - Raising interest and academic knowledge in the field of Environmental Law; - Raising awareness of the issues which pose problems in the development and application of Environmental Law; - Creating long-term partnerships through events on Environmental Law, to help their own growth and credibility; - Increasing the number of major events on Environmental Law, particularly those who are repeated (Law Schools, Moot Courts etc.). - 4.4 The final outcome of the implementation of the International Focus Programme on Environmental Law shall be a Final IFP Conference and an IFP Almanac.
-These projects shall reflect the work done by the Network during the 3,5 years of implementation and will include at least the most discussed topics.
+- 4.2 During the implementation of the IFP, the Network shall focus on: - Raising interest and academic knowledge in the field of Environmental Law; - Raising awareness of the issues which pose problems in the development and application of Environmental Law; - Creating long-term partnerships through events on Environmental Law, to help their own growth and credibility; - Increasing the number of major events on Environmental Law, particularly those who are repeated (Law Schools, Moot Courts etc.). - 4.3 The final outcome of the implementation of the International Focus Programme on Environmental Law shall be a Final IFP Conference and an IFP Almanac.
+These projects shall reflect the work done by the Network during the 3.5 years of implementation and will include at least the most discussed topics. - 4.4.
+The recommended timeline for the implementation of the IFP on Environmental Law is the following: